 Consider your blog's niche or the products/services you provide.
 What health challenges do they solve?

 Target narrowly but think broadly because people are don't just have one health challenge.

 If you're a weight loss clinic or coach, the problem isn't just being overweight.

 You'll find so many great things to write about when you start from this angle.
-But a dynamic blog applies a comprehensive topic selection strategy that speaks about health from many sides.
+But a dynamic website applies a comprehensive topic selection strategy that speaks about health from many sides.

 This not only better engages your audience.
 It keeps you interested and inspired as you're creating content.

-Let's look at the next angle every health blog should cover.
+Let's look at the next angle every health wellness influencer should cover.

 2. Talk Prevention

 Consumers, particularly the 20-30-somethings, are fed up with a healthcare system that is reactive rather than proactive.
 They want to understand the complex cause and effect relationship in health.